IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 # Introduction

-The full automation of management and control for Service Providers' transport  networks—spanning IP/MPLS, optical, and microwave technologies—is crucial to addressing customer demands for high-bandwidth applications, such as ultra-fast  mobile broadband for 5G and fiber connectivity services.
+The full automation of management and control for Service Providers' transport  networksï¿½spanning IP/MPLS, optical, and microwave technologiesï¿½is crucial to addressing customer demands for high-bandwidth applications, such as ultra-fast  mobile broadband for 5G and fiber connectivity services.
 The Abstraction and  Control of TE Networks (ACTN) architecture and interfaces enable the automation  and efficient operation of complex optical and IP/MPLS networks using standardized interfaces and data models.
 This approach supports a broad spectrum of network  services that can be requested by upper-layer applications, meeting diverse  service-level requirements from a network perspective,